Providing KnowledgeBeyond Textbooks

 Enrollment grew substantially during the first year; however, when a fire destroyed the Sunday school wing in April, 1958, Trinity Day School continued across the street at First Christian Church, until a new and larger facility was completed in 1959.
 Meanwhile, the school’s second year began in 1958, which incorporated 74 students into a 4 year-old class, three 5 year-old classes, and one first grade class.

-MEANTIME, IN 1973 Michael Macey succeeded Warrin Fry as rector.
+MEANTIME, in 1973 Michael Macey succeeded Warrin Fry as rector.
 Reverend Macy and Patricia Houston began strengthening the school’s finances by much stronger emphasis on fundraising.
 The school became the parish’s primary community ministry in 1976 when the Diocese of Texas gave up Good Shepherd Hospital.
 It was mainly to facilitate fundraising that the parish school became incorporated separately from the church in 1982.
 The name chosen was Trinity Day School of Texas, Inc. Also, in that year, enrollment was rapidly building back up and Trinity erected its first permanent building, the Darby Building, located across Seventh Street from the church.

 In 1983, Julia Wall was engaged as headmaster with the specific aim of growing to twelfth grade as quickly as possible.
 An active parishioner and vestry member, she had been very successful as assistant principal of Longview High School and later as principal of Longview’s public elementary magnet school.
 Julia brought with her a strong professional cadre and dozens of new pupils, and the Trinity trustees committed to back her with the necessary funds.
 Sixth and seventh grades were added in 1984, followed by one grade per year until the first high-school class graduated in 1990.
 Accreditation through twelfth grade was achieved through the Southwestern Association of Episcopal Schools in 1989 and through SACS in 1991.